Larrabee Scholars in Music

 $1,500 Annual Scholarship

 Incoming students who wish to be considered for the Larrabee Scholarship in Music should prepare five to ten minutes of solo literature in at least two contrasting styles.
 Selections should be chosen to demonstrate technical facility as well as expression and tone quality.
 When possible, singers should perform in English and at least one foreign language, and may include one song from a musical.
-For priority consideration, applicants should should submit either a recorded audition or arrange for a live audition, by March 1, 2016.
+For priority consideration, applicants should submit either a recorded audition by March 15, 2019 or arrange for a live audition by March 29, 2019.

 1. Recorded auditions should be submitted as an individual .mp3 file for each piece of music.
 Submissions should also include a table of contents (in .pdf, .doc, or .txt) that contains the following information for each piece: (1) composer/arranger/lyricist, (2) title, movement, etc., (3) measure numbers, if appropriate, and (4) timing.